-Here at TO THE MARKET, we wouldn’t be where we are without our passionate team.
-And that includes our fabulous interns!
-So for the next month, we’ve decided to showcase our five interns and the incredible work they do behind the scenes.
+We wouldn’t be where we are without our hardworking staff.
+ESPECIALLY our interns!
+For the next month, we’ve decided to showcase our five interns and the incredible work they do behind the scenes.

 Next up, we have a veteran on the TO THE MARKET team – Hannah Lee.
 Hannah, a freshman at UCLA, has been interning with us since 2018!
 She believes that everyone is capable of creating and demanding change, and loves traveling around the world.